 PhD in Child & Youth Research

-Applications are invited for the September 2017 intake of the Structured PhD in Child and Youth Research.
 The programme is delivered as part of a joint initiative between the School of Psychology and the UNESCO Child and Family Research Centre, NUI Galway.

 This is a full-time, four year or six year part-time programme, combining a thesis and taught modules.